Apple introduces iOS 11

 The camera app now also supports HEVC (also known as h.265).
 It should let you shoot better quality video with a smaller file size.
 And it looks like the image processing layer is getting an update as well as you should get better photos with the same old phone.
 You can edit live photos to choose a different main still photo.
 And just like Instagram’s Boomerang, you can make live photos go back and forth or loop.
 Apple added the Memories tab to the Photos app last year.
 With iOS 11, the company is adding new smart albums, including a #TBT album.

 Control Center is receiving a major update.
 It looks completely new and features a ton of buttons.
-Apple doesn’t want you to swap as much.
+Apple doesn’t want you to swap between multiple tabs.
 For instance, you can adjust the brightness and pause the music on the same page.
 And if you want more details, you can 3D touch on a widget to get more features.

 Apple updated the driving direction in Apple Maps with iOS 10.
 Now, with iOS 11 you get detailed maps for malls in American cities and airports — Americans are going to love this.